PhilipB316/Chess-Engine/README.md

 # TessMax

 TessMax is my first chess engine.
-It is a bitboard engine written in C.
+It is a bitboard engine written in C. It uses a CLI for move input, and displays the position in a simple GUI.

 ## Features